ToniaMera/GraphEnc/README.md

 ## 3. Make predictions:

-Use the test data and the path of the model.
+Use the test data and the path of your trained model.

 ```python
 test_data = gr.ToGraph(smiles = smiles_test, y = y).process()
 GE = gr.GraphEnc(X = test_data, model_name = 'madel path')
 predictions = GE.predict()
 ```
+Please read the documentation for more detail about the functions and the corresponding arguments.